 - She owns one (or more) of the Stony kickball teams.

-- Freezezy Peak, Gobi's Valley, Bubblegloop Swamp, Mad Monster Mansion and Click Clock Wood were all early theme park prototypes.
+- Freezeezy Peak, Gobi's Valley, Bubblegloop Swamp, Mad Monster Mansion, and Click Clock Wood were all early theme park prototypes.
 When they didn't pan out, Grunty just let nature reclaim them (to an extent).

 - And the reason she has it in for Banjo and Kazooie?
 Okay, so some of it is just For the Evulz.

 - Perhaps Kazooie can fly just fine on her own; she just needs the Flight Pads and feathers to do it if she's taking Banjo with her.
 (He's gotta be heavy, after all, and she probably needs the help.)
-While she could avoid the pads and feathers altogether in Tooie, she, being a Genre Savvy sort, maintains the artifice as it's a staple game mechanic, and only glides.
+While she could avoid the pads and feathers altogether in Tooie, she, having Medium Awareness, maintains the artifice as it's a staple game mechanic, and only glides.